 Voldemort was on a quest for immortality at any price.
 I want to tell you the price of immortality, the blood of Jesus Christ.
-If you put your hope there, that he tested for all man, you can be saved, you can have eternal life.
+If you put your hope there, that he tested death for all men, you can be saved, you could have eternal life.
 My father told me when he became a young Christian, he used to go to a service in Belfast on a Friday night or a Saturday night.
 My mind doesn't remember, but it was called the Coleman's mission, and it was led by several men, but one was a man who had been just wonderfully saved and had a tremendous testimony.
 He was a bit of a character.
 He was a man by the name of Sammy Spence, and my dad said, "You know what Philip?
 I want to tell you something.
 When Sammy Spence drove around Belfast, he drove around in a hearse."
 He went and bought himself a hearse as a car.

 Sometimes it takes more courage to live with ongoing pain than it does to die, but there's coming a time when death will be ended and pain, suffering will be brought to a finish.
 Ours is a world right now populated by broken hearts, broken minds, brains that don't function, broken bodies.
 As you look around you, unless you go through life with blinkers, if you look close enough, you'll see very quickly people all around you in the vice grip of pain.
-Think about the the pain killers we consume as a society on any given day.
-I'm going to tell you that one of the greatest pain killer is the promise of heaven, where there is no pain, no suffering.
-What is Paul saying Romans 8:18-25 that, "Our present suffering cannot be compared to the glory that awaits us."
+Think about the pain killers we consume as a society on any given day.
+I'm going to tell you that one of the greatest pain killers, the promise of heaven, where there is no pain, no suffering.
+What is Paul saying in Romans 8:18-25 that, "Our present suffering cannot be compared to the glory that awaits us."
 Do you have physical pain this morning?
 Because of illness or chronic condition?
 Gone.

-Every time looking over to the doors to see if his wife would come by and this would end before it ended badly, but it ended badly.
-Because as little daughter, three year old stuck her head out the window and for everybody here in the car lot, she shouted, "Please God, get me out of this."
+Every time looking over to the doors to see if his wife would come out, and this would end before it ended badly, but it ended badly.
+Because as little daughter, three year old stuck her head out the window and for everybody to hear in the car lot, she shouted, "Please God, get me out of this."
 To his embarrassment, but aren't we all stuck like the little girl?
 Stuck in dying bodies, stuck with minds that don't always function?
 Bad habits.
 Crippling circumstances, bad choices and the consequences, and don't we all say, "Oh God, get us out of this."
 He will.
 Right now, you're going to have to walk by faith.
-Right now, you're going to have to look on the Jesus and endure.
+Right now, you're going to have to look on to Jesus and endure.
 Right now, you're going to have to persevere, but he will get you out of this.

 If I said to you, "Hey, speak now of the temple."
 What does that conjure up?
-You'd go, I think [inaudible 00:35:55], that would remind me of the temple in Jerusalem built by Solomon.
+You'd go, I think, fundamentally, that would remind me of the temple in Jerusalem built by Solomon.
 It's the place where God's presence dwelt, the Shekinah Glory was found.
 It's where the Israelites worship God.
 It's where the Levitical priests served the people and served God.
 Within that temple, it was the Holy of Holies and only the high priest could go in there, but once a year to atone for the people's sin.
 If you know your history, you'd say, "As magnificent as that temple was, Jesus told us it would be destroyed," and it was destroyed in AD70 by Titus, the Roman.
 It is laid in ruins.
 In fact, you might say, "Hey, pastor, remember, two years ago, or a year ago, I was with you in Israel and we stood and we saw remnants of that wall.
-That's about that that's all that's left.
+That's about it that's all that's left.

 When we read our Bible, we hear that in this dispensation, the church is the temple of God, but we also believe that there's coming a rebuilding of that temple in the millennial kingdom.
 But now we're beyond history in the church age, we're beyond the millennial kingdom.
 We're in the eternal state, and it says here, no temple, no temple.
 We're going to enjoy God's unfiltered presence.
 I think the point is this.
 No temple means that there's no limited localized expression of God's presence on the earth.
 Because where there's a sense in which God is omnipresent, he's everywhere, to the Israelite, the temple was where the glory of God could be found.
 It dwelt there.
 The Shekinah glory covered the temple.
 It's where the transcendent glory of God resides and abides.

 But here's what we're told, that the Almighty and the Lamb is the New Jerusalem's temple.
 We're told in Revelation 21 and 22 that God will dwell among us.
-What's it saying here is there's no need for secret structures, there's no need for human mediators, believers will have immediate and intimate access and fellowship with God through Christ, and there's no need for sun or moon because his glory will illuminate the place.
+What's it saying here is there's no need for sacred structures, there's no need for human mediators, believers will have immediate and intimate access and fellowship with God through Christ, and there's no need for sun or moon because his glory will illuminate the place.
 The Lamb is the light in the new Jerusalem.
 That's a wonderful thought.
 So here's what it's saying.
 You and I will have immediate and intimate access and fellowship with God through Christ all the time.
 No distance, nothing clouding that.
-In some sense, the new tourism will be a Holy of Holies.
+In some sense, the new Jerusalem will be a Holy of Holies.

-Isn't it interesting when you study the new Jerusalem on the measurements of it.
+Isn't it interesting when you study the new Jerusalem and the measurements of it.
 It's 1400 miles long, 1400 miles wide, 1400 miles high.
 We'll look at that next week, but that means it's a cube.
 And if you go back to the measurements of the Holy of Holies in the tabernacle and the temple, it was a cube.
 Why don't we connect the dots?
 I think it's justified.
 It's saying that the New Jerusalem is just like the Holy of Holies, but here's the difference.
 Unlike one man having limited access, all of God's people will have full access.
 That's a wonderful promise that God's presence won't be manifest in some centralized location.
 You and I will enjoy the full manifestation of God's presence.

 You know what?
 That's going to be different because there are times we know God is with us, we feel it.
 The circumstances show it in demonstrable manner.
 But let's be honest, there are times on our journey to heaven in our walk with God, when a sense of God's presence is clouded and seems absent.
 Maybe that's me, but I think it's you.
-In fact, I know it's the experience of God's since at different times.
+In fact, I know it's the experience of God's saints at different times.
 I'll give you a few verses and I'll read them.
 You can write them down.
 Write down Psalm 10:1.
 What do we read here?
 Is the Psalmist.
 "Why do you stand far away, oh Lord.
 Why do you hide in times of trouble?"
 Do you ever feel like that?
 Where you look out, and you know what?
 It seems that I don't see God's hand in this and I don't know God's presence in this.
 Psalm 13.
 "How long, oh Lord, will you forget me forever?
 How long will you hide and be far from me?
-How long shall it counsel in my soul having sorrow in my heart daily?"
+How long shall I take counsel in my soul having sorrow in my heart daily?"

 What about Psalm 22:1-2?
 Jesus will take these words on his lips, but they reflect an historic situation, probably in David's life.
 "My God, my God, why have you forsaken me?"
 Sin separates us from God.
 It corrupts our experience of God's presence.
 Ugly emotions can cloud our thinking.
 In fact, our hearts and our experience of God.
 Satan loves to challenge the believers experience of God's presence.
 But some day, there'll be no distance, nothing will cloud our experience, our knowledge of God and our experience of God will not be indirect.
 It will be direct.
 We will see his manifest presence.
 In our new body, we will be fitted to be able to live in his unapproachable light.